Ever wanted to know how to make perfect mulled wine? Or mulled apple juice?

 Remember to SIMMER, never boil.

-4. Grab a tea strainer and put in a pinch of whole cloves and two or three whole cardamon.
-Containing all this in the strainer makes fishing it out before serving so much easier!
+4. Find a good sized tea strainer and put in a pinch of whole cloves and two or three whole cardamon.
+Containing all this in the strainer makes fishing it out before serving so much easier.

-5. Grate in a very generous punch of fresh nutmeg (ok, ground nutmeg from a jar will do as well)
+5. Grate in a very generous pinch of fresh nutmeg (ok, ground nutmeg from a jar will do as well).

 6. Sugar, perhaps two tablespoons–this keeps it all from becoming bitter should you overheat it a bit–if you overheat it too much nothing will save it and rather than serve it to people just start again.

 7. Some people also add a bay leaf or two, perhaps some brandy (about 1/4 cup per bottle), and/or a bit of vanilla extract (a teaspoon or so).
+Star anise look fabulous and add another layer of flavour (aniseed/faint licuorice type flavour).
 I’ve even seen a few peppercorns thrown in the tea strainer for an added kick–perhaps leave out the cardamon if you add the pepper.

 Now simmer gently.
 Gently!
 And enjoy…